palominogallo/JoyRoot/README.md

 cd <work area> # i.e work_area
 python JoyRoot/scripts/makeAnaSkeleton.py work analysis Mass
 ```
-2. You will noticed a directory created with name you defined on previous step.
-And the class name `Mass` (the name is an example)
+2. You will noticed a directory created with name you defined on previous step and the class name `Mass` (the name is an example)
 Add the branches you want to work.

 ## Drawing plots